Roseola Infantum = Tigdas Hangin

 It is important that parents of small children know the disease and its characteristic symptoms.
 It is necessary to distinguish it from other children's diseases, particularly measles.

 The typical course of a three-day-fever followed by a rash is so characteristic for this children's disease that it is not hard to recognize it from the above symptoms.
-How is three-day-fever treated?
-There is no need for medication.
-Make sure that the child drinks plenty of fluids in the three days that the temperature lasts.
-The rash is not particularly itchy.
-Children can go back to childcare when their temperature has returned to normal.
+How is three-day-fever treated? ![]() Children can go back to childcare when their temperature has returned to normal.
 Future prospects The disease follows the course described above.
 There are no known complications and it is a self-limiting condition.
 Catching it once gives lifelong immunity.
 Can children be vaccinated against three-day-fever?
 There is no vaccine against this disease.
 Based on a text by Per Grinsted, GP | |||||